OkeBahnsen/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
-  - course: PhD Candidate, Present
+  - course: PhD Candidate, 2024
     institution: Graduate School of Economic and Social Sciences, University of Mannheim
   - course: M.Sc. in Economics
     institution: University of Kiel